 - Dr. Greta Helsing: Defied by Francis Varney, who has plenty of heirloom jewellery lying around from a past that he's not very proud of.
 He dismisses it all and commissions a custom ring that thrills his fiancee, not least because it represents him moving on from the Supernatural Angst that hampered the beginning of their relationship.

-- Twilight: In Eclipse, Edward proposes to Bella with an antique engagement ring (circa late-Victorian to early-Edwardian era), which originally belonged to his mother, Elizabeth Masen.
+- The Twilight Saga: In Eclipse, Edward proposes to Bella with an antique engagement ring (circa late-Victorian to early-Edwardian era), which originally belonged to his mother, Elizabeth Masen.

 - The Big Bang Theory: Sheldon proposed to Amy with his great-grandmother's ring.
 Amusingly, when his first attempt to propose got derailed by an ultimately temporary breakup he tried to return it to his mother, but she told him to keep it so his brother couldn't give it to "his whore of a girlfriend."